filefoxper/airma/packages/@airma/react-state/README.md

 ### useControlledModel

-* model - model generate function, it accepts a state param, and returns a model object, which contains methods for generating next state and any other properties for describing state.
-* state - this is the state for model, model can only update this state by `onChange` callback.
+It is used to create a model instance, which links to an outside state, call method from instance, will trigger the `onChange` callback, and send next state outside through this callback, when the outside state changes, the instance refreshes.

+* model - A callback accepts newest state, and generate a model instance.
+Call the method from this instance can refresh instance.
+* state - A outside state, when it changes, the instance refreshes.
-* onChange - this is a callback for updating state to an outside state management, like `useState` API.
+* onChange - A callback for change outside state.

 ```ts
 type AirModelInstance = Record<string, any>;